 A sponsor seeking funds for a housing development project should identify a member of the FHLB and work directly with that institution to develop an application that is eligible for funding.
 A listing of members may be obtained in the Members Directory.

 The FHLB will review, analyze, and score the application, taking into consideration:

 - Feasibility Requirements

 Each of these requirements is explained in detail in the current AHP Implementation Plan.

 Following the submission deadline, applications will be reviewed to determine whether they meet all threshold and feasibility requirements.
 Applications meeting threshold and feasibility requirements will be scored.
 Applications are then ranked by score and recommended to the FHLB Board for funding, from highest to lowest score, until all available funds are exhausted.
 Funding awards will be announced approximately 90 days after the submission deadline.

-- In 2018, a Member is limited to $5,000,000 in AHP subsidy annually.
-If a Member had an otherwise eligible project whose AHP subsidy requested would cause the Member to exceed the limit if the project were funded, the project would not be funded.
+- In 2020, a member is limited to $5,000,000 in AHP subsidy annually.
+If a member had an otherwise eligible project whose AHP subsidy requested would cause the member to exceed the limit if the project were funded, the project would not be funded.

 - AHP subsidy is limited to grants up to $50,000 per unit, $15,000 per unit for owner-occupied rehab projects, and $15,000 per bed for shelters, group homes, or special purpose housing projects.

 - AHP subsidy cannot exceed the lesser of $1,000,000 per project or 75 percent of total project costs.

 The application must meet the following threshold requirements in order to be eligible for funding.
 The project must:

 - Provide either ownership or rental housing (including shelters);